picahq/pica-mcp/DEPLOYMENT.md

 ## How It Works

-- The `app/api/[transport]/route.ts` file uses the `@vercel/mcp-adapter` to wrap your MCP server as a Vercel serverless function
+- The `api/[transport]/route.ts` file uses the `@vercel/mcp-adapter` to wrap your MCP server as a Vercel serverless function
-- The `[transport]` dynamic route automatically handles different MCP transport types (SSE, HTTP)
+- The `[transport]` dynamic route automatically handles different MCP transport types
 - All MCP tools, resources, and prompts are automatically exposed through the Vercel deployment
 - The server handles authentication using the `PICA_SECRET` environment variable
-- SSE transport is available at `/api/sse` and HTTP transport at `/api/mcp`
+- HTTP transport is available at `/api/mcp` (recommended for most use cases)

 ## Testing Your Deployment